 The Cancer Community Center is a place where people touched by cancer can participate in support groups, wellness and creative expression programs, educational presentations, and social opportunities.
 All programs are offered at no charge, through the generosity of the community.
+Click here for a printable version of our July-August calendar.

 Center groups are gatherings of people facing similar cancer experiences.
 All support groups are facilitated by trained volunteers.
 Since many groups meet around dinner time, we encourage you to your to bring your meal.View All